What is Pancreatic Cancer: An Overview

 Treatment of pancreatic cancers:

-The treatment of pancreatic cancer depends on the type of cancer, the location of the tumour, the spreading and stage of cancer and the patient’s response to treatment.
+The treatment depends on the type of cancer, the location of the tumour, the spreading and stage of cancer and the patient’s response to treatment.
 Pancreatic cancers are not often diagnosed in early stages as symptoms are not noticed till the cancer has spread to the other parts of the body and depending on where and how much the cancer has spread, the course of treatment is decided.
 The methods of treatment available for this type of cancer are as follows:

 Surgery is the best method of treatment for pancreatic cancers in the early stages and for some pancreatic neuroendocrine tumours.
-Surgical procedures for pancreatic cancer are used in removing the tumour and the surrounding lymph nodes if the cancer has not spread beyond the pancreas.
+Surgical procedures are used in removing the tumour and the surrounding lymph nodes if the cancer has not spread beyond the pancreas.
 Surgeries can be complicated for treating pancreatic tumours depending on the location of the pancreatic cancer.
 Some of the different surgeries available for pancreatic cancers are:

 - Pancreaticoduodenectomy or Whipple procedure

 - Partial Pancreatectomy

 Read more about the surgical procedures of pancreatic cancer treatment here

 Chemotherapy is the use of drugs to counter or kill the cancerous cells in the body and is more widespread and can kill the cancer that has spread to other tissues or organs of the body too and hence is the preferred treatment for metastasized cancers and those that are likely to spread too.

 Radiation therapy for pancreatic cancer uses high dosage of radiation to kill cancer cells and shrink the cancerous tumours.
 It is not typically used to treat cancer that has already spread to the other parts of the body and is mainly used post surgery as a part of adjuvant treatment.